ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

    \left( {\mathit{SEQ}\mathit{Equation}\mathit{ARABIC}59} \right) \\
    \end{matrix}

-with x′, y′, z′ having values between 0 and 1.
+with x', y', z' having values between 0 and 1.
 The primes indicate that the coordinates are box coordinates.
-A jump due to periodic boundary conditions causes x′, y′, z′ to jump by ∓1.
+A jump due to periodic boundary conditions causes x', y', z' to jump by ∓1.
 The set of dual basis vectors **b**\ :sup:`1`, **b**\ :sup:`2`, **b**\ :sup:`3` is defined by the relation